chemmatcars/XAnoS/docs/_sources/Fit_Widget.rst.txt

 Categories and Functions
 ************************
-Fit_Widget_ provides some of the useful functions/models which are categorized into several categories.
+:ref:`Fit_Widget` provides some of the useful functions/models which are categorized into several categories.
 Users can add their own categories and functions as per their requirements.
 The categories and functions/models are provided for the users to either use directly in their data analysis or learn from them to create their own.

 * Backgrounds_
     1. PowerLaw_